 - Navigate to System Configurations > Boot Options by pressing F10.
 Now we require to revert these settings at default.

-- If Secure Boot is disabled, then first thing you need is to clear All Secure Boot Keys.
+- If Secure Boot is disabled, then the first thing you need is to clear All Secure Boot Keys.

 HP Factory Default Keysto Secure Boot.